 ABOUT SOUL 2 SOUL SISTERS

 Soul 2 Soul Sisters is unique.
-We are one of the few organizations in the United States that unapologetically intersects Black faith/spiritualities/health justice, radical reproductive justice, racial justice, and increasing the power of Black voters.
-Soul 2 Soul Sisters (S2SS) was founded in 2015 during the height of deadly encounters between Black people and law enforcement.
+We are one of the few organizations in the U.S.A. that unapologetically intersects Black faith/spiritualities, radical reproductive justice, increasing the power of Black voters, and reparations.
+Providing a Black Womxn-led, faith-based response to the anti-Black violence in the U.S., S2SS engaged groups of white interfaith participants in anti-racism programming called Facing Racism, as well as groups of Black Womxn in self-healing work.
 Providing a Black Womxn-led, faith-based response to the violent preservation of anti-Blackness in the U.S.A., S2SS engaged groups of white interfaith participants in anti-racism programming called Facing Racism, as well as groups of Black Womxn in healing self-liberation work.
 Through this synchronous racial justice approach, S2SS promotes holistic processes of self and communal health toward engaging in authentic discourse and egalitarian relationship-building.
 Ultimately, the organizational aim is for people of all racial/ethnic groups to work together to dismantle personal and systemic racism toward developing healthy, just and liberative communities.

 Based in Denver, Colorado, Soul 2 Soul Sisters is a grassroots nonprofit that is informed by womanist theology.
 S2SS's womanist-based work includes Black Womxn-centered education, organizing, leadership development, as well as self and sisterly care and healing.
 S2SS strives to provide a sacred space for Black Womxn to rest, share their experiences, and develop and implement strategic plans for individual and collective peace, power and liberation.

-Though Soul 2 Soul Sisters is in its organizational infancy, Co-Executive Directors Rev. Tawana Davis and Rev. Dr. Dawn Riley Duval have over 25 years of combined community organizing experience.
-These Black clergy Womxn have helped S2SS become one of the few organizations in the United States that offers 1) ongoing anti-racism cohorts, 2) collaborates with Black Womxn-led organizations in providing monthly, relationship-building, educational, reproductive justice gatherings for Black Womxn, and 3) provides ongoing voter engagement work through our campaign called, "Let My People Vote."
+Though Soul 2 Soul Sisters is in its organizational infancy, Co-Founder Rev. Tawana Davis and Co-Founder/Executive Director Rev. Dr. Dawn Riley Duval have over 25 years of combined community organizing experience.
+These Black clergy Womxn have helped S2SS become one of the few organizations in the U.S. that provides 1) fulsome programming for Black Womxn that promotes healing, healthy-living and abundant joy, 2) ongoing anti-racism cohorts, 3) ongoing Black voter engagement work through our campaign called, "Let My People Vote" and 4) leadership in conversations regarding reparations as economic justice and healing justice.

 - Since 2015 over 1,000 people participated in Soul 2 Soul Sisters programming.